 4. Share a common software platform with all team members.
 For example, use collaborative project management software that everyone on the team can access on their own timeframe, and then track progress and follow comments of team members.
 Because your team is scattered geographically, cloud-based software makes sense.

 Standardize on other basic communication tools as well, like using the same instant message software or chat tool.
 If shared white-boarding is important, pick a common collaboration app.
-A shared calendaring application (which can be part of your PM tool or email software) makes scheduling meetings easier.
+A shared calendaring application (which can be part of your project management tool or email software) makes scheduling meetings easier.

 Finally, your team exists to achieve common objectives, so focus on how each member’s role contributes to your project’s objectives.
-Emphasize shared goals and don’t to get hung up on differences.
+Emphasize shared goals and don’t get too hung up on differences.

 Have some good stories or wisdom about working globally?
 Tell us in Comments—we want to hear from you!